Walkthrough: Standalone Example

 Info

-Run inside the examples/standalone directory.
+Run inside the example (packages/example-standalone) directory.
 If you don't have workex installed yet, use cargo run -- instead.

 The Worker Side